code-423n4/2024-02-hydradx/README.md

 ```

 ## Running integration tests
-These pallets focus on integration of a pallet in HydraDX runtime, interactions with other pallets and configuration.
+These tests focus on integration of a pallet in HydraDX runtime, interactions with other pallets and configuration.
 ```bash
 cargo test -p runtime-integration-tests
 ```